 Granite’s high strength makes it suitable for foundations, columns, and heavy-duty buildings such as bridges and pavements.

-A Granite has been prized as one of the most stunning and long-lasting natural stones on Earth.
+Granite has been prized as one of the most stunning and long-lasting natural stones on Earth.
 From ancient architecture to modern kitchen countertops, the speckled stone has ubiquitous application in interior design and architecture.
 But what is granite, and why has it gained so much popularity?
 Throughout the course of this brief guide, we will discuss the history of granite, types of granite, popular uses, and expert recommendations on how to pick the perfect slab for your project.

 Their smooth look and durability have made granite very popular in countertops, flooring, exterior facades, and landscaping outdoors.